ashleydavis/nodejs-microservices-example/README.md

 Environment variables must be set before running these scripts.

+To push images to your private Docker register set these variables:
+    - DOCKER_REGISTRY -> The hostname for your Docker registry.
+    - DOCKER_UN -> Username for your Docker registry.
+    - DOCKER_PW -> Password for your Docker registry.
+    - VERSION -> The version of the software you are releasing, used to tag the Docker image..

 To provision this system in Azure you need the following environment variables set:
     - ARM_SUBSCRIPTION_ID
     - ARM_CLIENT_ID